Taylor Rochestie: Professional career

 On October 4, 2021, Rochestie signed with Le Mans of the French LNB Pro A.

 On December 14, 2021, Rochestie returned to Tianjin Pioneers.

 On February 23, 2023, he signed with Le Mans of the French Pro A.

 National team career

-Rochestie is a member of the senior Montenegrin national basketball team.
+Rochestie was a member of the senior Montenegrin national basketball team.
 With Montenegro's national team, he played at the qualifying tournament for EuroBasket 2013, and the qualifying tournament for EuroBasket 2015.